Tuvalu Food Guide

 Trust local knowledge about fish safety

-Locals know which fish are safe and when.
-Follow their guidance regarding ciguatera toxin risks in reef fish.
-Freshly caught tuna and lagoon fish are generally safe.
+Locals know which fish to eat and when.
+Reef fish can carry ciguatera toxin, so take their advice on that.
+Freshly caught tuna and lagoon fish are usually fine.

 Dietary Options